INTRODUCING HOTEL JEN – A NEW WAY TO STAY : Unveiling a revolutionary ‘virtual-persona’ hotel hospitality concept

 The Hotel Jen brand is inspired by the virtual persona Jen, a professional hotelier who loves life, travel and the adventure of discovering new places.
 Hotel Jen takes care of guests with efficiency and care, while also giving them informed access to the best a particular destination has to offer.

-“The Hotel Jen experience delivers what matters most to guests with a millennial mind set.
+“The Hotel Jen experience delivers what matters to guests with a millennial mind set.
 They appreciate important things done well; demand quality, comfort and value, together with honest, authentic service; and want privacy and efficiency without unnecessary fuss or intrusion,” said Greg Dogan, president and CEO of Shangri-La Hotels and Resorts.

 “The Traders brand has had a 25-year history of success in generating solid business, carving out a niche amidst a highly competitive industry and building a loyal base of customers.